 Two primary frameworks are employed to estimate the long-term reversal effect, namely, cross-sectional regressions and portfolio single sorts.
 First, cross-sectional regressions are estimated with the total returns of commodities in current/future years as the dependent variable and total returns of commodities in the past one-year to six-years as the independent variables.
 Second, portfolio sorts are constructed with single sorts on past returns to verify the key findings.
 The portfolio sort methodology ranks all commodities on their past cumulative one-, two-, or three-year returns and constructs equal-weighted quintile portfolios.
-Then, spread portfolio returns.
+Then, spread portfolios are constructed to estimate the difference in returns between the highest and lowest quintile portfolio returns.
 The researchers acknowledge that for practical purposes, a short portfolio of perishable physical commodities (such as eggs or milk) is unrealistic; however, the portfolio-sort methodology provides a picture of the return patterns in these commodity markets over time.